MailTape/MailTape-v1/_posts/2023-07-30-Moss-Velveta.md

 ## [Moonfish](https://moonfish.bandcamp.com/) - Mahi Mahi
 Sarah: **"**ff**"**

-## [Caroline Shaw & Attaca Quartet](https://www.instagram.com/p/CtdF0VMpM6j/?hl=en-gb) - Once Upon a Time
+## [Caroline Shaw & Attaca Quartet](https://www.instagram.com/p/CtdF0VMpM6j/?hl=en-gb) - The Evergreen: I. Moss
-Sarah: **"**This one to finish off the selection, from the group's album release Evergreen. he stretching dissonance and the blooms and th **"**
+Sarah: **"**This one to finish off the selection, from the group's album Evergreen.
+Starting off the set of tracks distinguished as The Evergreen (I: Moss; II: Stem; III: Water; IV.
+Root), the stretching dissonance and the blooms and the breathing is both disorienting and grounding -- otherworldly.**"**

 <p id="outroduction">That wraps up this morning's selection!
 Thank you for joining us, we hope it brought some light into your day.
 Our love to [Expensive Music Band](https://expensivemusicband.bandcamp.com/) for these delightful Sunday discoveries, and our thanks to [Nella Papelita](https://nellapapelita.portfoliobox.net/contact) for this episode's fantastic illustration!</p>